 Welcome to the Events > Forward Podcast by Meetings & Incentives Worldwide.
 In this episode, our host, Jeff Naue, Special Projects Marketing Lead, catches up with Denise Farrell, Director of Procurement and Vicki Schmitz, Senior Manager of Procurement, to discuss the changes that event managers and meeting stakeholders should consider as part of their sourcing and contracting process to be sure the goals of the event can be met while also ensuring the personal safety and security for all of their participants.

-Join us for a 15-minute chat to learn what questions you need to ask when it comes to hotel sourcing and contracting your next event.
+Join us for a 15-minute conversation to learn what questions you need to ask when it comes to hotel sourcing and contracting your next event.

 Denise, can you tell us about the role of the procurement team and how it is being implemented within the Events > Forward Task Force?

 Vicki and I are representing our team of buyers on the task force.
 The goal of the Global Procurement Team is to consult with our clients during these unprecedented times as well as provide feedback we are hearing within the meetings industry to the rest of our team and our clients.
 For example, because of our long-standing relationships, we are in touch with all the major chains and independent hotel brands around the globe to get updates and timely information on their new cleanliness plans and re-opening dates.